ARCTraining/pyspark/spark_practical.md

 hdfs dfs -rm -r hdfs://sandbox.hortonworks.com/tmp/daily_show_guests.csv
 ~~~

-Next, to create the RDD, we'll be using the *PySpark* Python interpreter, so we'll need to tell the Zeppelin notebook this by prefixing the command with `%pyspark`:
+Next, to create the RDD we'll be using the *PySpark* Python interpreter, so we'll need to tell the Zeppelin notebook this by prefixing the command with `%pyspark`:

 ~~~
 %pyspark